AtakanAytar/todo-app-compose/README.md

 # todo-app-compose
-A todo app that works on compose that uses mvc architecture
+A todo app from a tutorial that works on compose that uses mvc architecture that i understood and followed completely